ABOUT THE BMW MOA FOUNDATION

 MOA Foundation President

-Tom currently serves as the MOA Foundation President, with overall responsibility for the operations and strategic direction of the organization.
+In addition to his passion for riding, Tom can be found in his workshop creating furniture and other wood projects for his family.
+Tom is excited to serve on the MOA Foundation Board and believes promoting rider training and safety is the best way to insure the future of motorcycle riding..
 Retired from Norfolk Southern Corporation, a major railroad and logistic company, Tom has held several management positions over his 38-year career, ending with corporate responsibility for automotive operations and damage prevention.
 He has also served in many volunteer leadership roles notably as President of a credit union in Roanoke Va.
 Tom currently serves his local community as Planning Commissioner for York Township Michigan where he resides.

 Tom believes the MOA Foundation is a rare opportunity to serve in a volunteer capacity that directly serves the members of an organization in a way the literally can save lives.
 Tom uses his business skills to raise money to further the mission of the foundation of advancing rider safety, education, and training.
 “I believe skill development and safety are totally fundamental to riding a motorcycle.
 It gives me great joy that as a Foundation we are impacting riders in a positive way.
 Guiding the Foundation future has been an honor.”